Zuza/zuza.github.io/_posts/2019-12-29-Intuitive-Multiplicative-Weights.md

 <br/>
 <details markdown="1">  <!-- markdown means the internals get parsed -->
 <summary><b>Example</b>: Multiplicative weights for maximum flow. <a>(click to expand)</a></summary>
-Suppose we want to solve maxflow between $s$ and $t$ with $1 + \eps$ relative error.
+Suppose we want to solve maxflow between $s$ and $t$ with $\eps$ relative error.
 We assume for simplicity that the graph is directed and uncapacitated which allows us to set $\rho = 1$.
 Set $\beta$ and $T$ accordingly.
 Let $\OPT$ be the optimal value of the problem when cast in the aforementioned standard form (which is the reciprocal of the number of edge-disjoint paths between $s$ and $t$, note that the relative error is unchanged when taking reciprocals).

 Initialize a "congestion" vector $x := (0, 0, \ldots, 0) \in \mathbb{R}^{\vert E \vert}$ that remembers for each edge how many times has it been used.
 We repeat the following for $T$ rounds: for each directed edge $e$ we compute a cost $c_e := \exp(\beta x_i) > 0$.
 Normalize this vector of costs by dividing all entries by $$Z := \sum_{e \in E} \exp(\beta x_i)$$ that makes their sum equal to $1$ (note: this is unnecessary, but we do it to follow the algorithm).
 Find the shortest path $P$ between $s$ and $t$ with respect to the edge costs $c$.
 Update $x$ by incrementing $x_e$ for each edge $e$ that was used in the shortest path $P$.